filmeu

 Presentation

-The course aims to present the discourses and languages ¿¿present in contemporary photography.
-Establish whenever possible the necessary links with the disciplinary areas of art and contemporary discourses, cinema and the media.
-Recognize the photographic image as an object of thought and knowledge, in its varied contexts.
-Develop skills and research methodologies, which allow the development of theoretical work with presentation to the class.
-To apprehend concepts inherent to contemporary photographic and artistic practice.
+The course aims to present the discourses and languages present in contemporary photography.
+Whenever possible, it establishes the necessary links with the disciplinary areas of contemporary art and discourse, cinema, and intermediate languages.
+It recognizes the photographic image as an object of thought and knowledge in its various contexts.
+Develop research skills and methodologies that enable the development of theoretical work with oral presentation to the class.
+Understand concepts inherent to contemporary photographic and artistic practice.
 Be able to produce practical exercises in photographic language.

 • Code